 An example of this is baseball or softball players trying to track the ball as it leaves the hand of a pitcher or off the bat of a hitter during a night game under lights.
 In adverse conditions where shadows or light present an obstacle to a hitter, it is critical for a hitter to have strong contrast sensitivity skills.

 Other examples of how contrast sensitivity affects athletes is the ability to quickly locate the puck on long shots through traffic and the ability to locate the puck in a scrum.
-In football, the ability to catch a high arching throw or punt takes a strong sense of contrast sensivity, especially during games at night or games where the sun is overhead.
+In football, the ability to catch a high arching throw or punt takes a strong sense of contrast sensitivity, especially during games at night or games where the sun is overhead.

 Our new Contrast Sensitivity exercise can be accessed within the Edge Trainer program for training purposes.
 To locate the Contrast Sensitivity exercise, log in to your account > select TRAIN > Choose the OPEN GYM training option > select the Contrast Sensitivity exercise.